Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 - Selecting "Choose A Condition-Focused Protocol" will allow you to administer the new pre-built ADHD protocol.

-4. ADHD Protocol: On the next screen, select from the available condition-focused protocols.
+4. ADHD Protocol: On the next page, select from the available condition-focused protocols.

 Please note: while ADHD is the only one available now, you will have the ability to choose from other condition-focused protocols in the future.